NABU

 Olaf Tschimpke

-NABU would like to inspire people to get involved with nature.
+NABU inspires people to get involved with nature.
 We want future generations to enjoy a world worth living in – one that offers a great variety of habitats and species as well as good air, clean water, healthy soil and as large a reserve of natural resources as possible.
+Our vision is an Earth with intact ecosystems, a stable climate and a high level of biodiversity.
+Our mission is to structurally reduce damage to nature and the climate, while working with strong local actors to protect and restore biodiversity, the climate, ecosystems and their services.
+We want to make land use and other economic activities eco-friendly, promoting climate neutrality and a circular economy.

 We’re all part of the same family